Weighted Garbling: Appendix

-For our second characterization (\autoref{thm:4}), we consider a class of dynamic version of Bayesian decision problems.
-The underlying decision problem is the same as the static one and is defined by available actions, states, payoff function, and prior belief.
-However, the problem is dynamic, as the state changes over time according to a Markov process, and the decision maker (DM) has the option to wait without any cost (there is no discounting).
-The DM can conduct the same experiment at the beginning of each period before making an irreversible decision once and for all.
-This is basically an optimal stopping problem with a hidden Markov process.
-We characterize the weighted-garbling order of experiments in terms of the optimal expected payoff for this class of problems.
-One of our main results shows that an experiment is more informative than another in the weighted-garbling order if a DM can achieve a weakly higher expected payoff from the former experiment for any dynamic decision problem in this class where the prior belief is not too ``extreme.''\footnote{We require that the prior belief is not a transient one.} Conversely, if an experiment is not more informative than another in the weighted-garbling order, then there exists a dynamic decision problem in this class (where the prior belief satisfies the same regularity condition) such that the DM achieves a strictly higher expected payoff from the latter experiment.
+For a completely different characterization (\autoref{thm:4}), we study a class of optimal stopping problems in which the state evolves according to a Markov process and the decision maker may repeatedly conduct the same experiment before making a single irreversible choice by some terminal date $T$.\footnote{\cite{Monahan_1980_OR} analyzes a related optimal stopping problem with evolving states and costly information acquisition.
+This framework can also be viewed as a variant of the ``secretary problem,'' where applicants arrive sequentially, and a patient administrator aims to hire a high-quality candidate using one of two sets of interview questions.
+Our main result implies that if one set of questions is superior to another in the weighted garbling order, then the former yields a higher expected quality of the eventual hire when the applicant pool is sufficiently large.} This dynamic environment essentially constitutes an optimal stopping problem with a hidden Markov process.
+Within this class of problems, we characterize the weighted garbling order of experiments through the decision maker's optimal expected payoff.
+The basic idea is that a more informative experiment in terms of weighted garbling is more useful when the decision maker can conduct the same experiment many times before making a decision.
+Our main result (\autoref{thm:4}) shows that if an experiment is more informative than another in the weighted garbling order, then we can find the number of periods $T'$ such that every decision maker achieves a weakly higher expected payoff with the former experiment in every dynamic decision problem with any terminal date $T \geq T'$, provided the initial belief is not too ``extreme'' and transient.
+Conversely, if an experiment is not more informative than another in the weighted garbling order, then there exists a dynamic decision problem in this class (with the initial belief satisfying the same regularity condition) in which the decision maker obtains a strictly higher expected payoff with the latter experiment given any large $T$.

 \textbf{Related Literature}